 The new plot was mostly empty, with some striking rock formations that expose Amman’s geology.
-But it also held a simple building consisting of 3 shops/workshops that were built in the 1940s that were used for different purposes over the decades.
-They were used for the storage and sale of firewood at one point and a carpenter has set up shop there too at one point.
+But it also held a simple building consisting of 3 shops/workshops which were built in the 1940s.
+These spaces were used for different purposes over the decades, such as the storage and sale of firewood and a carpenter’s shop.

 The shops open to the street.
 The rest of the perimeter of the plot was walled, but the wall had various openings.
 The wall itself was a collage of high quality and low quality building materials such as various kinds of stone and concrete block work.
 The wall itself is a kind of mini-collage showing traces of change, development, demolition and damage.
 This collage can be seen as symbolizing the urban processes of the 20th century at work in Amman’s old neighborhoods.